 For this one, bacon is chopped and cooked to crispy in a saucepan.
 Then shredded cabbage is tossed into the pan and mixed up.
 Add some liquid, cover and braise … then devour.

-OMG did I devour this.
+Then I totally devoured this.
 Will wasn’t as much of a fan and Paige wasn’t interested.
 But me?
 I couldn’t get enough.
 It was a fabulous mix of salty bacon and sweet bits of cabbage.

 This time, I didn’t follow the recipe exactly — I made a few changes.
 I traded bouillon for chicken stock and halved the Worcestershire sauce (I ran out).
 I also cut out the olive oil in this, since I just didn’t think it was necessary — and the dish was perfect without it.
 I wouldn’t make it any other way.